LimaYes/pos_incentivizer/README.md

 **Important!!!
 Do not use an account with more XEL in it than what you are willing to lose.
 While I think this is bug free, I cannot guarantee it!**

+Before you start, make sure you have nodeJS installed.

 If you want to create a whole bunch of fees on the network in order to make it more attractive to run a POS staking node, just clone this repository and do